Earth Overshoot Day: It’s More About Carbon Emissions Than Consuming Resources

 We usually say that from the Overshoot Day on humanity lives on “credit” with the Earth and we get in debt regarding the natural abilities the planet offers us each year.
 And every year, this date comes sooner and sooner in the calendar.
 Until 1970, human societies lived and consumed without exceeding the natural capacity of natural ecosystems.
 From there on, we’ve only known how it feels like to go over the planet’s ability to regenerate.

 But the idea behind of the Earth Overshoot Day often misleads us.
-It lets us think that we have “consumed” all the “available resources” for a year in just 8 months.
+It lets us think that we have “consumed” all the “available resources” for a year in just 7 or 8 months.
 Or, if we think of European citizens in 2019, in just 5 months.
 For Americans, it’s even worse – 3,5 months.
 This belief drives us to reason in terms of stocks of resources and consumption.
 But is this really the case?
 Have we really consumed more fish in 8 months than the amount that’s renewed in one year?
 Have we destroyed more forests in 8 months than the ones that grow in one year?
 The answer is no, we haven’t, according to data from the Global Footprint Network.
 But that shouldn’t stop us from worrying, because the problem is real.
 Let’s dig deeper into this issue.

 Earth Overshoot Day: It’s Not (Only) A Question Of Resources